lootlocker/godot-sdk/README.md

 - If you are uncertain about anything, ask in our [discord](#support)
 - Once you are done, make a pull request in github and get a review from the maintainers
 - Once the maintainers accept the pull request, they will merge it and make a release with your changes

+## Documentation
+For more information on how to use the Godot SDK, [check out our documentation](https://docs.lootlocker.com/).

 ## Support
 If you have any issues or just wanna chat you can reach us on our [Discord Server](https://discord.lootlocker.io/)